thegecko/theia/scripts/performance/README.md

 # Performance measurements

-This directory contains a script that measures the performance of Theia.
+This directory contains script that measure the start-up performance of the Theia front-end in both the browser and the Electron examples.

-Currently the support is limited to measuring the `browser-app`'s startup time using the `Largest contentful paint (LCP)` value.
+The `browser-app`'s start-up time is measured using the timestamp of the `Largest contentful paint (LCP)` value.

+The `electron-app`'s start-up time is measured using the timestamp of the hiding of the loading indicator node in the DOM.
+This is inferred from the last occurrence in the trace of a `HitTest` event on the `DIV` element that has the `theia-preload` and `theia-hidden` classes.

-## Running the script
+## Running the browser start-up script

 ### Quick Start

-Execute `yarn run performance:startup` in the root directory to startup the backend and execute the script.
+Execute `yarn run performance:startup:browser` in the root directory to startup the backend and execute the script.

 ### Prerequisites